 The products you apply after washing your hair are just as significant as your regular shampoo and conditioner, especially if you intend to dry and style with a hairdryer, curling iron, etc. Applying a protective coating to hair prior to applying extreme heat can make a world of difference in improving hair health.
-Try using an intensive leave-in conditioner once a week, such as our Super Sweetback Treatment or our Rapid Recovery Treatment.
+Try using an intensive leave-in conditioner once a week, such as our Super Sweetback Treatment or our Rapid Recovery Treatment which will help you maintain healthy hair and avoid hair breakage.
 Both are incredible with rich moisture and smooth out damaged hair fragments, leaving hair soft, healthy, strong, and frizz-free.
 The Super Sweetback Treatment also contains the Centella extract, strengthening hair and optimizing hair growth.
 I also suggest applying a protective coating of a silicone-based product, such as Moroccan hair oil, to wet ends prior to styling, as the silicone is incredibly protective against heat.

 3. Obsess less about brushing frequency.